klearliu/course-registration-system/README.md

 I have made it so that:

-- when a student enrolled into classes, they won't see that same class as a selection from course selection
+- enrolled classes won't be visible on selection
-- if there is a time conflict then in the selection table the entire row will be highlighted yellow
+- time conflicts with enrolled courses will be highlighted yellow on selection
 - when a student is selected from the current dropdown it shows its current enrolled courses

 ## Dependencies